 Properties deemed or declared vacant will be subject to a tax of 1% of the property’s assessed taxable value.
 For the 2020 reference year, the tax will increase to 1.25%.

 Previous years' unpaid tax added to property tax bill: December 31, 2019

 Empty Homes Tax payment for 2019: April 16, 2020

 Every owner of residential property is required to make a property status declaration each year to determine if the property is vacant and subject to the Empty Homes Tax.

 Homes that are deemed vacant will be charged a tax of 1% of the property’s assessed taxable value.

-Your property will be deemed vacant and subject to the tax, and you will be charged a $250 penalty, if you fail to make a declaration by the due date.
+Your property will be deemed vacant and subject to the tax, and you will be issued a $250 by-law ticket, if you fail to make a declaration by the due date.